PlayForm/Compress/README.md

 ## Getting started

-The utility will now automatically compress all your CSS, HTML, SVG, JavaScript and image files in the `dist` folder.
+The utility will now automatically compress all your CSS, HTML, SVG, JavaScript and image files in the Astro `outDir` folder.

 The following image file types will be compressed via [sharp]: